 gipity.yaml - the deploy manifest

 A project without gipity.yaml gets a plain static-file deploy (the src/ folder → CDN).
 A project with gipity.yaml gets the full multi-phase pipeline.
-The web-fullstack and api starters ship one; web-simple does not.
+The web-fullstack and api templates ship one; web-simple does not.

 version: 1